jliocsar/pipet/readme.md

 #### `B.scripts`

+Builds the script definition object used in the script pipeline based on the script path.

+#### `B.bin`

-Builds the script definition object used in the script pipeline.
+Builds the script definition object used in the script pipeline based on a CLI binary.

 ### Utilities (`U`)